AsciiPress/.github/CODE_OF_CONDUCT.md

-The Arakoo Community is a global community of DevOps and Java practitioners who collaborate to share knowledge on solving the challenges of integrating Java into every phase of the software development lifecycle, from build-time to runtime.
+The AsciiPress Community is a global community of DevOps and Java practitioners who collaborate to share knowledge on solving the challenges of integrating Java into every phase of the software development lifecycle, from build-time to runtime.

 ### We thrive on diversity

 Diversity of ideas challenges us to think differently and venture into new territory to achieve the best outcomes for our businesses, for our teams, and for one another.

 While we all come from diverse backgrounds, experiences, and cultural upbringings, we recognize that challenges, misunderstandings, and disagreements will arise.
 Disagreeing with others about technology and process can be great, as those disagreements can lead to new ideas and greater outcomes that benefit us all.
-At the same time, disagreements that are personal, aggressive, or make others feel attacked, are never good and have no place in the Arakoo Community.
+At the same time, disagreements that are personal, aggressive, or make others feel attacked, are never good and have no place in the AsciiPress Community.

-The Arakoo Community Guidelines are maintained to ensure disagreements stay civil and do not cross into unacceptable behavior such as personal attacks or aggression against others.
+The AsciiPress Community Guidelines are maintained to ensure disagreements stay civil and do not cross into unacceptable behavior such as personal attacks or aggression against others.

-Anyone is welcome to join the Arakoo Community, but in doing so you are agreeing to behave within these guidelines.
+Anyone is welcome to join the AsciiPress Community, but in doing so you are agreeing to behave within these guidelines.

 ## Code of Conduct

-Arakoo is dedicated to providing a harassment-free experience for everyone, regardless of gender, sexual orientation, age, disability, physical appearance, body size, race, veteran status, immigration status, or religion.
+AsciiPress is dedicated to providing a harassment-free experience for everyone, regardless of gender, sexual orientation, age, disability, physical appearance, body size, race, veteran status, immigration status, or religion.
 We do not tolerate harassment of community members at events or online in any form.

-When communicating with others in the Arakoo Community, take your time, pause before posting and responding (breathe), and choose your words thoughtfully.
+When communicating with others in the AsciiPress Community, take your time, pause before posting and responding (breathe), and choose your words thoughtfully.
 Always be kind.
 Any kind of insults, whether they are sexist, racist, exclusionary, or prejudicial will not be tolerated.

-By joining the Arakoo Community you are expected to behave as follows:
+By joining the AsciiPress Community you are expected to behave as follows:

 - Act with kindness
 - Welcome everyone